hphelion/documentation/devplatform/stackato/user/deploy/buildpack.html.md

 ---------------------------------------------------------------------------------

-Buildpacks are the recommended method for deploying applications to Application Lifecycle Service, replacing the built-in frameworks used in previous versions.
+Buildpacks are the recommended method for deploying applications to Application Lifecycle Service.
+Buildpacks replace the built-in frameworks used in previous versions.

 ### Built-In Buildpacks[](#built-in-buildpacks "Permalink to this headline")

-For convenience a few buildpacks are bundled with Application Lifecycle Service:
+For convenience, a few buildpacks are bundled with Application Lifecycle Service:

 -   [Python](https://github.com/HP/helion-buildpack-python)
 -   [Java](https://github.com/cloudfoundry/java-buildpack)